 Our advice is to anticipate the inescapable change and establish a digital communication strategy immediately to start building trust with your prospective audience.

 Takeaway: Make sure you position your brand in the best possible way, and you will benefit from the digital era’s trends, with or without a school choice program.

 P.S. ⏤Need some proof that these strategies work well?
 Take a good look at this school’s website, blog and social media.
-Then call them and ask them to register.
+Then call them and ask to register.
 You’ll be surprised by their answer – they are fully booked for the next two years.